icarus-sullivan/react-inject/README.md

 # Props
-If an id is used, ReactInject will try to inject into the media into the query result.
+If an id is used, ReactInject will try to inject into the result of getElementById.
 If not, a new div will be created and the content will be injected there.

 ```typescript
 type ReactInjectProps {